Distributed Computing by Mobile Robots: Uniform Circle Formation: Introduction

 \section{Introduction}

 Consider a set of punctiform computational entities, called {\em robots}, located in ${\mathbb R}^2$, where they can freely move.
-Each entity is provided with a local coordinate system and operates in {\em Look--Compute--Move} cycles.
-During a cycle, a robot obtains a snapshot of the positions of the other robots, expressed in its own coordinate system ({\em Look}); using the snapshot as an input, it executes an algorithm (the same for all robots) to determine a destination ({\em Compute}); and it moves towards the computed destination ({\em Move}).
+Each entity is provided with a local coordinate system and operates in {\em Look-Compute-Move} cycles.
+During a cycle, a robot obtains a snapshot of the positions of the other robots, expressed in its own coordinate system ({\em Look}); using the snapshot as an input, it executes a deterministic algorithm (the same for all robots) to determine a destination ({\em Compute}); and it moves towards the computed destination along a straight line ({\em Move}).

 To understand the nature of the distributed universe of these mobile robots and to discover its computational boundaries, the research efforts have focused on the minimal capabilities the robots need to have to be able to solve a problem.
 Thus, the extensive literature on distributed computing by mobile robots has almost exclusively focused on very simple entities operating in strong adversarial conditions.
 The robots we consider are {\em anonymous} (without ids or distinguishable features), {\em autonomous} (without central or external control), {\em oblivious} (no recollection of computations and observations done in previous cycles), {\em disoriented} (no agreement among the individual coordinate systems, nor on unit distance and chirality), and {\em non-rigid} (they may be stopped before reaching the destination they compute at each cycle).
 In particular, the choice of individual coordinate systems, the activation schedule, the duration of each operation during a cycle, and the length traveled by a robot during its movement are determined by an adversary; the only constraints on the adversary are fairness (i.e., the duration of each cycle of each robot is arbitrary but finite), and minimality (i.e., there exists $\delta>0$, unknown to the robots, such that, if the destination of a robot is at distance at most $\delta$, the robot will reach it; else it will move at least $\delta$ towards the destination, and then it may be unpredictably stopped by the adversary).
 For this type of robots, depending on the activation schedule and timing assumptions, three main models have been studied in the literature: the {\em asynchronous} model, {\ASYNC}, where no assumptions are made on synchronization among the robots' cycles nor their duration, and the {\em semi-synchronous} and {\em fully synchronous} models, denoted by \SSYNC and \FSYNC, respectively, where the robots, while oblivious and disoriented, operate in synchronous rounds, and each round is ``atomic": all robots active in that round terminate their cycle by the next round; the only difference is whether all robots are activated in every round (\FSYNC), or, subject to some fairness condition, a possibly different subset is activated in each round (\SSYNC).
 All three models have been intensively studied (e.g., see~\cite{ChaMN04,CieFPS12,CohP05,DaFPS14,DefK02,DefS08,DieLP08,DieLPV08,DieP07a,FloPSW08,FujYKY12,KamLOT11,SuzY99,YamS10}; for a detailed overview refer to the recent monograph~\cite{FloPS12}).